kliewerdaniel/TextAdventure/README.md

 This project uses:
 - Ollama for local AI model hosting
-- LLaVA for vision analysis
+- Gemma 2 for vision analysis
-- Mistral for text generation
+- Llama 3.3 for text generation